Senzing/code-snippets-v4/README.md

 ## Overview

-Succinct examples of how you might use the Senzing APIs for operational tasks.
+Succinct examples of how you might use the Senzing SDK for operational tasks.

 ## Contents